 The ability to let go and not be in control.

 Boy, this one is a biggie!
-Families who are able to set aside their own agendas, work within the confines of the system (whether it is foster care or adoption services), and understand that there are many aspects beyond their control will find their experience to be more tolerable and easier.
+Families who can set aside their own agendas, work within the confines of the system (whether it is foster care or adoption services), and understand that there are many aspects beyond their control will find their experience to be more tolerable and easier.

-It is important for families to consider what their expectations are before entering into the world of foster care and adoption.
+Families need to consider what their expectations are before entering into the world of foster care and adoption.
 Planning is also sometimes difficult because of system issues, legal challenges, and human nature.
-However, families are able to set aside their own expectations and are flexible tend to be more successful in their roles.
+However, families can set aside their own expectations and are flexible tend to be more successful in their roles.

 Ability to meet own needs, tolerate rejection, and accept a delay in gratification as a parent.